simioyin222/PROGRESS/README.md

 ## 10:30 am (8:30 pst) forgot to put morning commmit gonna finish up the two hours left of videos i have while freshning up a little then will transition into more styling and practining (additonally added some more videos to watch)
 ## 1:15 pm (11:15 pst) still watching videos  https://www.youtube.com/watch?v=zMMrtDfVCC8&ab_channel=FNCreate (actaully mode/build of something so rewatching multiple click throughs)
 ## 2:15 pm stil watching videos taking notes notes on previous clicks and downloading software for practice
+## 3:50 pm still watching videos and taking notes software finally downloaded to practice or try a little while watching gonna switch gears into linkdein certs and start on those - its only one month trial so i will probably work on those this weekend and next week while fixing up project.